No Empire to Build

 Why I Draw & Write

 Doodling, writing, and publishing my work as a transmission of joyful wisdom makes so much sense now, after decades of exploring my own multidimensional identity, inner world, and inner child, and finding a voice that’s authentically mine.
-I want to doodle whatever comes through, write whatever is true, for everyone and no one; to rest without earning it, and to create when inspired.
-There’s no reason for it, no empire to build, no need to be a boss girl or a new age witchy channeller.
+I want to doodle whatever comes through and write whatever is true, for everyone and no one; to rest without earning it and to create only when inspired.
+There’s no logical reason for Yogadelics - no empire to build, and no need to be a bossy girl or a new-age channeller.

 “A season to be lost and a season to be found..”

-The doodles here will speak to you, or they will not.
+The doodles here may speak to you, or they may not.
 It won’t matter in the big scheme of this earth where we’ve come to learn.
 But I know it gives me joy that my creations will touch those who need to be reached that way.

-Yogadelics was officially started in 2025, but in truth, it’s always been in the process of creation - waiting silently inside, until I was ready.
-I truly believe that what’s yours will always come through.
-You can’t rush it ahead of its time.
+Yogadelics was officially started in 2025, but in truth, it’s always been in the process of creation inside.
+I truly believe that what’s meant to be will always come through.
+You cannot hasten the process before it is ready.
 There is a season to be lost and a season to be found.
-And this is the season I found myself.
+And this is the season where I found my doodling spirit!

 I even lost my voice for a month or two.
-In those months, I channeled my evenings and weekends into creating the Self Medicine Path Oracle.
-It was the most challenging time at my day job, and also a deeply fecund creative season.
-It felt like the floodgates that had been holding everything back for decades just broke, and the outpouring of grief, joy, and remembrance kept flowing.
+In those months, I channelled my evenings and weekends into creating the Self Medicine Path Oracle.
+It was the most challenging time at my day job and also a deeply fecund creative season.
+It was as if decades of suppressed grief, joy, and remembrance suddenly erupted.

 Though not a designer by training, I picked up enough Adobe skills in Fresco, InDesign, Photoshop, and Illustrator to transform hand-drawn designs into print-ready working files.